Lewis Hawkins: Guisborough Town

 Following his release from Hartlepool, Hawkins went on trial with National League side Yeovil Town in July 2019.
 The following month, Hawkins signed for Northern League Division One side Guisborough Town making his debut in a 2–0 victory over Seaham Red Star.

 Blyth Spartans

 Hawkins moved to National League North side Blyth Spartans on 31 August 2019.
 Hawkins left Blyth at the end of the end of 2019–2020 season following the expiration of his contract.
 He played 27 times for Blyth in all competitions, scoring twice.

 Whitby Town

 On 26 August 2020, Hawkins signed for Whitby Town the club he had previously played for on loan while at Hartlepool.
-He made his second debut for The Seasiders in a 1-1 draw in the FA Cup first qualifying round against Warrington Rylands in September 2020.
+He made his second debut for The Seasiders in a 1–1 draw in the FA Cup first qualifying round against Warrington Rylands in September 2020.

 At the end of the 2021–22 season, Hawkins signed a new one-year contract with Whitby.

+In May 2024, he signed a new contract with The Seasiders.
+Upon signing, Whitby boss Nathan Haslam said: "Lewis has been excellent for us.
+He's been a model of consistency and I believe he played a big part in our success this season."